Ninedeadeyes/7-Dungeons-Deep/README.md

 it has impacted performance way too much for me to be happy.

-The issue i had with modulating 'Player' Class you can only provide the turtle onkey function with no augment but because you are modulating, these need to be added.

-I have uploaded both the Player and Enemy modules and respective game file within misc for anyone who fancy to attempt it.

-If anyone can help modulate 'Player' class or/and Enemy Class without effecting performance, it would be appreciative
+If anyone can help modulate Enemy Class without effecting performance, it would be appreciative

 Key features